Family Financial Planning: 10 Ways to Get Started

 Step 3: Creating a Sustainable Family Budget

-Action Plan: Crafting a Family Budget
+Action Plan: Build a Budget

 • Track Monthly Expenses: Use budgeting software or a simple spreadsheet to track all expenses.